 Like my sister, Jesus was handed a death sentence.
 By no fault of his own, he was condemned to die.
 Despite Pilot’s efforts, the people could not be persuaded of Jesus’s innocence.
 The Roman governor washed his hands of the situation, releasing Jesus to a fate he did not deserve.
 Jesus died on the cross an innocent man.

 Yesterday, the doctors essentially washed their hands of my sister’s situation.
 Despite their efforts, they cannot save her from this awful disease.
-They have released her to an unjust fate.

 But, thankfully, neither her story nor Jesus’s story, ends here.